vineelko/patina/core/patina_stacktrace/README.md

     /// 6 000000346BCFFC60      00007FF8A749FBCC       kernel32+2E8D7
     /// 7 000000346BCFFC90      0000000000000000       ntdll+2FBCC
     /// ```
-    pub unsafe fn dump(rip: u64, rsp: u64) -> StResult<()>;
+    pub unsafe fn dump(rip: u64, rbp: u64) -> StResult<()>;

     /// Dumps the stack trace.
-This function reads the RIP and RSP registers and
+This function reads the RIP and RBP registers and
     /// attempts to dump the call stack.
     ///
     /// # Safety
     ///
     /// It is marked `unsafe` to indicate that the caller is responsible for the
-    /// validity of the RIP and RSP values.
+    /// validity of the RIP and RBP values.
 Invalid or corrupt machine state can
     /// result in undefined behavior, including potential page faults.
     ///
     /// ```text
-    /// # Child-SP              Return Address         Call Site
+    /// # Child-FP              Return Address         Call Site
     /// 0 000000346BCFFAC0      00007FF8A0A710E5       x64+1095
     /// 1 000000346BCFFAF0      00007FF8A0A7115E       x64+10E5
     /// 2 000000346BCFFB30      00007FF8A0A711E8       x64+115E